lpmi-13/cka-network-policies-between-deployments/index.md

 ---
-title: 'CKA practice exam scenario: Configure Network Policies for Selective Pod Communication'
+title: 'CKA practice exam scenario: configure network policies to restrict traffic between pods'

 description: |
-  This exercise tests your ability to configure Kubernetes Network Policies to enforce specific communication patterns between pods in different deployments.
-You'll need to create deployments and configure network policies to allow selective traffic flow.
-Have fun!
+  This exercise tests your ability to configure kubernetes network policies to make sure only pods with specific labels can communicate with each other.

 kind: challenge